 Learning how to account for and optimize your email deliverability is part of a good marketer's job.
 It makes all the work you do on your email campaigns go further and definitely generates more revenue for the brand you're representing.
 Once you've gotten the hang of it and start to see results, you'll wonder how you ever managed without it.

 Your privacy is important.
-We never share or sell your contact information or any information you share with us.
+We will never share or sell your contact information or any information you share with us.